 The cost to rent a dumpster for yard waste is generally the same as renting it for general household waste or construction debris.

-However, some rental companies charge less for yard debris due to the disposal/recycling fees being less expensive compared to paying for landfill tipping fees in the case of municipal waste disposal.
+However, some rental companies charge less for yard debris due to some recycling centers being less expensive compared to paying for landfill tipping fees.

 |Container Size||Average Cost|